 In 2010, there was ample potential for a thriving Android tablet market.
 Apple had just released its first iPad, and there was consumer excitement for the form factor.
 Surely Android manufacturers could cash in on that excitement and eat up a large part of the market with reasonably-priced options, right?
-After all, the recipe worked for phones using the same open-source operating system, why wouldn’t it work for tablets?
+After all, the recipe worked for phones — it should work for tablets just as well.

 Don’t take our word for it.
 The message that Android tablets are dead comes straight from Google, which didn’t offer the Android Pie developer preview on any tablets, and briefly took down the tablet page on its Android website in June.
 Even though this was supposedly a mistake, the page itself isn’t very inspiring, featuring only three aging tablets: The Nvidia Shield Tablet K1 (likely the last of its kind), the Samsung Galaxy Tab S2 8.0, and Sony Xperia Z4.
 How did we get here, and what ultimately killed Android tablets?
 It’s a winding road with a number of missteps, making it difficult to point to one key reason.
 Ultimately, a confluence of factors led to the downfall.

 To begin with, Android tablets got off to a bad start with the 2010 Galaxy Tab.
 Samsung was eager to compete with Apple’s new iPad, but the device used Android 2.2, which had no tablet optimization, along with the company’s poorly-optimized TouchWiz software.
 It was essentially an over-sized smartphone in ill-fitting clothes.
 When Google released Android 3.0 Honeycomb, a version of the operating system designed to improve the tablet experience, it led to poor third-party app optimization for Android tablets.
 Developers didn’t want to jump through another hoop after building an app for Android 2.3 Gingerbread, so many eschewed optimizing for the tablet.